AxDante/SAAMI/README.md

 ```

 You can also run the `example.py` script directly in the terminal.
 This will save the predicted mask under the outputs folder and will launch the ipywidget for visualization.
-Currently the pacakge only focus on the segmentation along the coronal axis (the naming of z-axis in the package is inaccurate and will be fixed soon)  and will be adjusted soon.
+Currently the pacakge only focus on the segmentation along the coronal axis (the naming of z-axis in this package not quite inaccurate) and will be adjusted soon.

 ```bash
 python example.py